paulschick/meteorite-tracker/nasa-app/1-2021-notes/1-11-2021/current_state.md

 Then, I really want to move into making the breakpoints thing into a reusable piece of code, like a library, that would be awesome.
 Also do something with the breakpoints service that has the class, doesn't need to be an injectable.

+## On Tooltips

+So the tooltips are okay, here's one way to make them better:

+Just like the button does, have the tooltip over the filter button change depending on the filter state.

+- When default: filter after 1950
+- When filtered: back to default filtering